microsoft/golazo/docs/index.md

 context, and adaptability—yielding fewer surprises, faster merges, and happier engineers even when working in different timezones.

+_TODO: A ~10 min embedded video will be added here to summarize these docs_

 ## Who It’s For

 - Teams wanting predictable throughput